 Purpose of the GOES Model Governance Framework

 The Generator of Economic Scenarios (GOES) Model Governance Framework is designed to mitigate risk by providing governance and controls for models producing scenarios used in calculations of life and annuity Statutory reserves according to the Valuation Manual (VM-20, VM-21, and VM-22) and capital under the NAIC RBC requirements (C3 Phase 1, C3 Phase 2).
-The requirements of the Model Governance Framework also apply to ancillary tools (e.g. scenario reduction tool) and models that produce scenario statistics.
+The requirements of the Model Governance Framework also apply to ancillary tools (e.g. scenario selection tool) and models that produce scenario statistics.

 Actuarial Standard of Practice No. 56, Modeling (ASOP No. 56) defines Model Risk as “The risk of adverse consequences resulting from reliance on a model that does not adequately represent that which is being modeled, or the risk of misuse or misinterpretation.”